2h3ph3rd/2h3ph3rd.github.io/docs/security/02-network/1-scanning/1-nmap.md

 ### TCP scan

-TCP scan is the default scan type when nmap is run without sudo priviliges.
+TCP scan is the default scan type when nmap is run without priviliges.

 ```bash
 nmap -sT <HOST>